sholtodouglas/sholtodouglas.github.io/_posts/2021-03-02-Learning from Play.md

 **During training:**
 - The actor is trained to reconstruct the true actions over a trajectory using the encoder's outputs, the state at each step of the trajectory, and the goal state
-- The KL divergence between the encoder and planner's outputs is minimsed
+- The KL divergence between the encoder and planner's outputs is minimised
 - $ \beta $ controls the weighting between KL divergence and action reconstruction loss.
 Too high, and the encoder is constrained to the planner.
 As a result, the latent space is uninformative and 'acts with encodings' loss will be worse, which limits the upper bound of performance by the model.
 Too low, and the planner is unable to catch up to and plan over the latent space created by the encoder - as a result the planner's outputs will be unfamiliar inputs for the actor

 **At test time:**